- AI Overview summarizes results with IA and cannot be completely disabled from Google, but can be avoided with shortcuts.

 {google:baseURL}search?q=%s&udm=14. - Save and set it as default from the three-dot menu.

-With this setting, all searches from the bar Chrome will go to results without the AI Overview.
-Note that if you go directly to google.com and search from the central box, you may see the overview again.
+With this setting, all searches from the Chrome search bar will return results without AI Overview.
+Note that if you go directly to google.com and search from the search box, you may see the summary again.

 Avoid AI Overview on mobile: Chrome and Firefox

-On phones, things are different, as Chrome mobile doesn't allow you to add a custom search engine so easily.
-However, there is a handy shortcut that uses an intermediary portal to display "Google Web" among your recently visited search engines.
-Works without extensions.
+On phones, things are different, since Chrome Mobile doesn't allow you to add a custom search engine as easily.
+Even so, there's a handy shortcut that uses an intermediary portal to make "Google Web" appear among your recently visited search engines.
+It works without extensions.

 In Firefox for Android Yes, you can add an engine manually.
 In Settings > Search > Default search engine > Add search engine, fill in: Name: AI‑free Web · URL : https://www.google.com/search?udm=14&q=%s.
 After saving it as default, Searches from the bar will use non-AI mode consistently.